teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 ### Option #2: Replace the compiler used by the environment

-Environments use Environment Services by implementing a special class of methods called [Service Handlers](/building-with-bit/environments).
+Environments use Environment Services by implementing a special class of methods called Service Handlers

-An environment's compiler can be replaced by overriding its [Compiler Service Handler](/building-with-bit/environments#getcompiler) method (`getCompiler()`).
+An environment's compiler can be replaced by overriding its Compiler Service Handler method (`getCompiler()`).

 For example, the code below shows a React environment extension that replaces its default compiler, TypeScript, with Babel.